Skip to main content

 Rear I/O Plate

-One of the primary markets for Thin Mini -ITX is the all-in-one market where the PC is hidden inside or behind the screen.
+One of the primary markets for Thin Mini-ITX is the all-in-one (AIO) market, where the PC is hidden inside or behind (in a box) the screen shroud.

 new-open-top